Maxwell Jacob Friedman: The Pinnacle (2021–2022)

-AEW World Champion (2022–2023)
+Longest-reigning AEW World Champion (2022–2023)

 MJF made his return to AEW programming at All Out on September 4.
 Wearing a mask, he won the Casino Ladder match as the "joker" entrant with the help of Stokely Hathaway, securing himself a future shot for the AEW World Championship.
 He was revealed to be the person behind the mask at the end of the event, when he came out and stared down the newly crowned AEW World Champion CM Punk on the entrance stage.

 On the September 14 episode of Dynamite, MJF introduced his faction, The Firm, led by Stokely Hathaway.
 This new faction was considered as MJF's "Support System" and when they were not supporting MJF, all of the members in The Firm would do their own thing.
 However, on the October 26 episode of Dynamite, MJF was attacked by The Firm, after he had fired Hathaway for disobeying his orders not to attack AEW World Champion Jon Moxley because he wanted Moxley at 100% for their title match at Full Gear on November 19.
 At Full Gear, MJF defeated Moxley after using William Regal's signature brass knuckles.
 Regal slid them into the ring for MJF, helping to make him the youngest AEW World Champion in the history of the company.
-On the November 30 episode of Dynamite, MJF discarded the standard AEW World Championship belt, calling it trash, and unveiled his own custom version, which he dubbed Triple-B, the "Big Burberry Belt".
+On the November 30 episode of Dynamite, MJF unveiled his own custom version, which he dubbed Triple-B, the "Big Burberry Belt".
 It features the exact same design as the standard belt; however, the leather strap is brown and fashioned in Burberry's trademark check pattern to match MJF's signature Burberry scarf.
 Later in the segment, MJF turned on Regal by attacking him, causing him to be taken to a nearby hospital thus ending their partnership.

 On December 14 at Winter Is Coming, MJF successfully defended the AEW World Championship against Ricky Starks and won the Dynamite Diamond Ring for the fourth time.
 On March 5, 2023, at Revolution, MJF defeated Bryan Danielson in the overtime of their sixty-minute Iron Man match, which had ended in a tie.
 The match was met with critical acclaim, and received a 5.75 star rating from Dave Meltzer, making it the first five star match in MJF's career.
 On May 28 at Double or Nothing, MJF defended the AEW World Championship against Sammy Guevara, "Jungle Boy" Jack Perry and Darby Allin, who MJF pinned, in a four-way match.
 In June, MJF started to feud with Adam Cole, who he faced on the June 14 episode of Dynamite.
-The match ended in an 30-minute time-limit draw.
+The match ended in a 30-minute time-limit draw.
 At Forbidden Door on June 25, MJF successfully defended the AEW World Championship against Hiroshi Tanahashi.
 On the July 1 episode of AEW Collision, MJF successfully defended the AEW World Championship against Ethan Page.